spotinst/spot-oceancd-releases-old/Quick Start & Examples/README.md

 **Note**: Do not forget to update the namespace in which you plan to do the rollouts.

 2. Apply and create your SpotDeployment. **Please note that your first apply will create only the new SpotDeployment pods (can be tracked via the console UI, ‘Workloads’ page).
-No rollouts will be created**
+No rollouts will be created.**
 3. Create Canary and Stable services that will be used to expose your canary and stable pods with the respective traffic.
 4. Create Ocean CD entities that manage your SpotDeployment rollout logic: Strategy & RolloutSpec.
 See entities formats that can be used via API inside the entities folder.
 Make sure to use your Spot API token for authorization.